- Home /

 DR. JORDI JIMÉNEZ

-Associated with this condition is a calcaneal spur, a bony growth at the insertion of the plantar fascia that translates into excessive and prolonged traction on the plantar fascia (which the literature considers a consequence, not a cause, of heel pain in the vast majority of cases).
+Associated with this condition is a heel spur, a bony growth at the insertion of the plantar fascia that translates into excessive, prolonged traction on the plantar fascia (which the literature considers a consequence, not a cause, of heel pain in the vast majority of cases).

 These degenerative changes are precipitated by repeatedly subjecting the plantar fascia to biomechanical stress.

-First-line treatment includes nonsteroidal anti-inflammatory drugs (NSAIDs), correction of poor plantar support with insoles, eccentric stretching, or extracorporeal shock wave therapy.
+The first line of treatment includes nonsteroidal anti-inflammatory drugs (NSAIDs), correction of poor plantar support with insoles, eccentric stretching, or extracorporeal shock wave therapy.
 These treatments are typically successful in 90% of cases.
-Intrafascial infiltration treatment with corticosteroids is and has been widely practiced and offers patient benefits due to its anti-inflammatory properties.
+Intrafascial infiltration therapy with corticosteroids is and has been widely practiced and improves patient outcomes due to its anti-inflammatory properties.
 It is controversial due to the risk of plantar fascia rupture and plantar pad atrophy.
-Perifascial ultrasound-guided infiltration (around the fascia and not within it) may reduce these complications.
+Perifascial ultrasound-guided infiltration (around the fascia and not within it) could reduce these complications.
 On the other hand, the benefit of corticosteroid infiltration is short-term, with no long-term benefits compared to placebo.

 Several authors have published reports on the use of platelet-rich plasma (PRP) in the treatment of plantar fasciitis/fascioses.
 As we have seen in other articles, PRP has anti-inflammatory and regenerative properties, mediated by the high concentration of platelet-derived growth factors and anti-inflammatory cytokines.